sshcomsec/privx-terraform/README.md

 ## Description:
 This repo contain terraform code to spin 1 centos8 server on selected/all cloud platform for PrivX evaluation purposes.
+Centos8 server for PrivX Carrier and PrivX WebProxy can be spin by setting `enable_web` to `true`

 * Postgresql Database : Local on same server

 * Redis Cache  : Local on same server

-* PrivX Server :  Centos8 AMI used for this instance and PrivX installation and configuration are being done as post build steps.
+* PrivX Server :  Centos8 image used for this instance and PrivX installation and configuration are being done as post build steps.

 * ssh_user: Username `ec2-user` on AWS and `centos` on Azure and GCP can be used for ssh to centos8 host

+* PrivX Web : Centos8 image will be used for PrivX Carrier and PrivX Web Proxy installation, if value for `enable_web` set to `true` (default: false)

 ## Pre-requisites : Install/Configure Git, Cloud provider CLI and Terraform and update variables